 Ferrite Bead: Tiny Cylinder in Power Cords & Cable.
 Why?

-What is the Tiny Cylinder in Power Cords & Cable?
+What is the Tiny Cylinder in Power Cords and Cable?

-In addition, some electrical energy is wasted in the form of radiation, which also reduces the supply power to the battery or other connected devices, which leads to an increase in the charging time of the battery.
+Additionally, some electrical energy is lost in the form of radiation, which can reduce the power supplied to energy storage devices, leading to longer charging times of the batteries.

 Ferrite Bead has the ability to stop and block the emission of radio waves from the power cords and uses electrical energy for charging purposes only without power losses.
 Due to this important factor, that’s why there is a tiny cylinder in your laptop or mobile charger cords.
 Now, I think it is enough because you have a clear understanding of the purpose of this magical tiny object (ferrite bead or ferrite choke) in the cylindrical shape in power cords and cables.